The History & Sources of Islamic Law

 Then followed the period of the mujtahidun.
 This period began at the outset of the second hijri century and extended to the middle of the fourth.
 In this period, fiqh grew and flourished, and the questions it treated multiplied in an unprecedented manner.
 This phenomenon is due to a number of reasons, including the regard of the Abbasid caliphs for law and the jurists.
 This is evident in their closeness to the jurists, and their resorting to them for their opinions.
 There was an expansion of the Islamic empire which stretched from Spain to China.
 In these vast lands, it became necessary to take account of the various customs and traditions of the people, as long as they did not contravene the foundational texts.
 So, people’s ijtihad differed based on the variation of their customs and traditions.

 This was also the time of the emergence of great mujtahidun with superior qualifications and talents, and their work in developing fiqh in order to respond to the needs of the state for organisation and laws.
 Further, they formed schools which were populated by distinguished jurists.
 And this was the time of the compilation of the sunnah, which enabled the jurists to distinguish the sound from the weak ahadits, and so make better use of them in a more convenient fashion.
-The sunnah of course, is the very subject matter of fiqh, and one of its most important sources.
+The sunnah of course, is the very subject of fiqh, and one of its most important sources.

 After this was the period of taqlid.
 This period began midway through the fourth century and continued until the fall of Baghdad in 656 AH.
 This is the period of the stagnation of fiqh, for the jurists tended towards taqlid although the standard until then was that there be an independent mujtahid not bound to a specific madzhab, juristic school of thought, but rather restricted only by the texts of the Qur’an and sunnah and that which acceptable ijtihad leads him to – acceptable ijtihad being an extraction of legal rulings from the two great sources, the Qur’an and the sunnah, and from those indicated by these two.

 In this period, the ambitions of the jurists were weak.
 They considered themselves deficient, and incapable of following in the footsteps of previous mujtahidun.
 This, despite their mastery in fiqh, and the ease with which they could now access the sunnah source material.
 Among the reasons for the prevalence of taqlid among all but a rare few of the jurists was the weakness of the political power wielded by the Abbasids.
-The Islamic empire was no longer what it had been – it had now been split up into portions with small states governing the many fractured areas.
+The Islamic empire was no longer what it had been – it had now been split up into portions, with small states governing the many fractured areas.
 This has a serious impact on the lives of jurists, and the development of law.

 The various schools of thought had now been codified in a comprehensive manner, after a refining of its major issues and concerns, and the organisation of its content.
 This led to a certain contentment with this juristic heritage, and a feeling of being able to dispense with further investigation and derivation of rulings.
 There was a lack of confidence by the scholars themselves, and a fear of ijtihad.
 The jurists accused themselves of weakness and deficiency, and considered themselves incapable of taking the rulings directly from the original sources.
-They thought it best and most suitable that they restrict themselves to a well-known madzhab, to stick and abide by to its rulings, and to learn its uswul without diverging from them.
+They thought it best and most suitable that they restrict themselves to a well-known madzhab, to stick to, and abide by, its rulings, and to learn its uswul without diverging from them.

 In this period, the gate of ijtihad was closed.
 For when the jurists saw that the claims to ijtihad were being made only by those who were incapable of it, they feared that the religion of the people would be corrupted by inferior fatawa based on neither knowledge nor understanding.
 So, they pronounced on the closing of the gate of ijtihad, to safeguard from this corruption and to protect the people.
 But, the truth is that ijtihad persisted and did not disappear entirely.
 It was simply that ijtihad had to be preceded by the fulfillment of certain conditions – whoever possessed the requisite capacities was entitled to perform ijtihad; whoever did not, it was prohibited for him to issue fatawa without knowledge.